 6. Help to say ‘thank you’

 Some business owners had no choice but to close, while others were fortunate enough to be able to pivot their business to provide takeaway services.
-Many business owners and staff worked long hours to keep things ticking over, and some local delivery services will have offered a lifeline elderly and vulnerable residents.
+Many business owners and staff worked long hours to keep things ticking over, and some local delivery services will have offered a lifeline to elderly and vulnerable residents.

 Give your favourite local business a social media shout out

-Word of mouth is the best advertising there is, so why not give your favourite businesses a shout out on social media.
+Word of mouth is the best advertising there is, so why not give your favourite businesses a shout-out on social media.